arjnich/arjnich.github.io/index.md

 ## Bio

 Hi, I'm Arjun!
-I am a first-year PhD student in the Compute Science Department at the University of California, Santa Barbara.
+I am a first-year PhD student in the Computer Science Department at the University of California, Santa Barbara.

 My research interests are broadly in responsible, fair, and robust  machine learning.
 In the past, I have explored applications of machine learning in many fields including cardiology, transportation, and sports.
 Check out some of my work below!